 Why I made this

 Hi, I'm Lokesh.
-Most "flight time" answers I found online were either a single number with no explanation, or hidden behind a wall of booking ads.
-I wanted something simpler.
-FTCfly shows you how it gets to the number, it is upfront that the figure is an estimate, and it adds the things I actually wonder about before a trip: what time I land locally, how big the time-zone jump is, how rough the jet lag might be, and roughly how much CO₂ the flight burns.
+FTCfly started as an itch.
+Every time I wanted a quick sense of how long a flight would take, I either got a lone number with no working shown, or had to wade through a booking site to dig it out.
+So I built the tool I wanted to use.
+It shows you how it reaches the number, it is honest that the figure is an estimate, and it answers the things I actually wonder about before a trip: what time I land locally, how big the time-zone jump is, how rough the jet lag might be, and roughly how much CO₂ the flight burns.

 How it actually works